 Manila envelopes can be purchased just about anywhere; even the grocery section of drugstores carry them.
 Just make sure to purchase the long version as most school records are printed on legal-sized paper.

 The next thing that young adult entering the workforce need to pay attention to is the watch.
 For ladies, it can be part of an ensemble to complement ear rings necklaces, rings, and bracelets.
 But for men, this may be the only piece of jewelry worn.

 Plastic watches scream kiddie because that's what children wore in grade school.
 And while some of the more affluent families could afford expensive models, they were still plastic watches.

 Sure, Swatch or Casio's G-shock aren't designed to be kid's watches, but those are considered to be casual and, maybe, sport watches, respectively.

 You'll need something more formal for your next interview which, in this situation, is something encased in metal.
 Go with stainless steel, gold, or rose-gold because they are timeless.
-Avoid cases that are plated or painted, especially those that come in odd colors because they are not much better than plastic ones.
+Avoid cases that are poorly plated or painted, especially those that come in odd colors, because they are not much better than plastic ones.